These pages are based in the United States

 Civil liberties groups evolved in a situation

-where the state
+where the state,

-- by criminalising and oppressing
+by repressing and oppressing in various ways

-contraceptive users, drug users,
+contraceptive users, drug users

 - was the greatest threat to civil liberty.